Nutritionist: United States

 Certified Nutrition Specialists (CNS) are professionals who have an advanced degree in nutrition from a fully accredited institution.
 There are three distinct certification pathways, which include the CNS for Nutrition and Health Professionals (CNS), CNS for MDs and DOs (CNS), and CNS for Scholars (CNS-S).
 To be awarded the CNS credential, candidates must complete 1,000 supervised practice hours.
 They must also pass an examination that covers a spectrum of nutritional science and applied clinical topics.
 CNS practitioners commonly work in private and integrative health practices.

 Registered dietitian nutritionists (RD; RDN) are health professionals qualified to provide safe, evidence-based dietary advice which includes a review of what is eaten, a thorough review of nutritional health, and a personalized nutritional treatment plan.
 They also provide preventive and therapeutic programs at work places, schools and similar institutions.
 Government regulation, especially in terms of licensing, is currently more universal for the RD or RDN than that of CCN.

 Certified Clinical Nutritionists (CCN) are trained health professionals who offer dietary advice on the role of nutrition in chronic disease, including possible prevention or remediation by addressing nutritional deficiencies before resorting to drugs.
-Quackwatch has accused the group that provides credentialing to CCNs, and its members, of promoting highly dubious medical claims including homeopathy, detoxification, and herbalism.
+Quackwatch has accused the group that provides credentialing to CCNs, and its members, of promoting highly dubious medical claims, including homeopathy, detoxification, and herbalism.

+Malaysia

+In Malaysia, "Nutritionist" is a legally protected and regulated professional title under the Allied Health Professions Act 2016 (Act 774).
+The profession is governed by the Malaysian Allied Health Professions Council (MAHPC) under the Ministry of Health.

+To legally practice as a Registered Nutritionist in Malaysia, an individual must hold a recognized degree in nutrition science or a related discipline from an accredited tertiary institution and register with the MAHPC under Section 17 of Act 774.
+Practicing nutritionists are also required to hold an official Practising Certificate (PC), which is subject to periodic renewal.
+Unregistered individuals who claim the title or offer professional nutritional advice commit an offense under the Act.

+Nutritionists in Malaysia primarily focus on public health promotion, disease prevention, community health education, and advisory roles within the food and sports industries, contrasting with dietitians who specialize in clinical medical nutrition therapy.